 Energy Efficient Cooling and Air Conditioning Tips

-Cooling and air conditioning are among the most important inventions in modern history.
-They helped make wartime and summer blockbusters and other equipment possible.
+Air cooling and conditioning is among the most significant inventions of modern history.
+They helped make summer blockbusters, wartime planes and other supplies possible.

-Cooling, however, puts an enormous strain on the power system and produces huge quantities of pollution.
-This particular IEA report raises awareness about the effects of this demand and offers solutions.
+Cooling, however, puts immense strain on the electricity system and generates massive quantities of pollution.
+This special IEA Report raises awareness of the impact and provides solutions.

 Energy Efficiency

-When choosing an air conditioner, energy efficiency is a key factor.
-Upgrade to an efficient air conditioner and reduce your energy costs, as well as reduce the environmental impact.
-Air conditioning units are rated using a variety of energy efficiency ratings, such as SEER, EER, and HSPF.
-These ratings indicate how much a unit can cool for a given amount of energy consumed.
-The higher the rating the more efficient the unit.
-The SEER rating of the system can be found on the yellow Energy Guide Label or by searching “SEER ratings”.
+When you are choosing an air conditioner energy efficiency is a crucial factor.
+Upgrade to an energy-efficient air conditioner and you will save money on energy bills and reduce the environmental impact.
+The energy efficiency of air conditioning units is evaluated in a variety of ways, including SEER and EER.
+These ratings indicate how much a unit can cool with a certain amount of electricity consumed.
+The higher the rating is, the more efficient the unit.
+You can find a system’s SEER rating on its yellow Energy Guide label or by searching for “SEER ratings” online.

-If you are looking for an air conditioner for the first time look for one that has a high rating.
-This rating indicates how efficiently the unit will perform during the course of a season in normal conditions.
-A higher SEER rating will lower your energy consumption and costs when replacing an older model.
+When you are looking for a new air conditioning system, look for one with a good SEER rating.
+This rating shows how the unit performs under normal conditions during a given season.
+A higher SEER rating could reduce your energy costs and consumption when replacing an older model.

-Air conditioning systems are affected by other causes as well.
-Insufficient humidity in the indoors, insufficient maintenance and duct leaks for instance, could all cause your system to work harder and consume additional energy.
-Making sure you are keeping up with routine maintenance and sealing duct leaks are simple steps to increase the efficiency of your system.
+Other factors can affect energy efficiency in air conditioning systems, too.
+A high humidity indoors, a insufficient maintenance and leaks in ducts, for instance, could all cause your system to work harder and consume additional energy.
+Keeping up with routine maintenance and sealing duct leaks are simple steps to increase the efficiency of your system.

-Large commercial cooling systems come with their own energy efficiency considerations also.
-These systems make use of a combination of packaged or split-compressors and huge pipe networks to distribute cooling throughout the building.
-These systems may also include steam systems that require specific maintenance to keep the pipes from becoming blocked.
+Large commercial cooling systems have their own energy efficiency concerns, too.
+These systems make use of a combination of split or packaged compressors as well as massive pipe networks to distribute cooling throughout the building.
+They could also include steam systems, that require special maintenance to keep the pipes from becoming blocked.

-The global effort to combat climate change is heavily dependent on the efficiency of energy used in cooling and air conditioning.
-We need to ensure that cooling devices are super-efficient and that consumers demand these appliances.
-In the meantime we can take additional steps to cut down on our energy consumption and greenhouse gases emissions.
+The global effort to reduce the impact of climate change is largely dependent on energy efficiency in cooling and air conditioning.
+We need to ensure that cooling appliances are extremely efficient and that consumers want them.
+In the meantime, we can take other steps to reduce our energy consumption and greenhouse gases emissions.

 Indoor Air Quality

-In addition to the obvious health benefits, improving IAQ can enhance the comfort in a home.
-A home with high levels of air pollutants such as radon, for instance, can smell musty.
-It can also trigger irritation to the eyes, itchy skin, and a stuffy feeling.
-Installing an air purifier as well as maintaining the HVAC system can help avoid these issues.
-Also, ensure that you open your windows and doors for ventilation when needed.
+In addition to the obvious health benefits of improving IAQ It can also increase comfort in your home.
+A home with high levels of air pollutants for instance, may smell musty.
+It can also trigger irritated eyes or itchy eyes, as well as a stuffy sensation.
+Installing an air purifier and maintaining the HVAC system can help to avoid these issues.
+Also, ensure that you open your windows and doors to let air flow in when needed.

-The signs of poor air quality can be varied and include headaches, difficulties in concentrating, or general malaise.
-Although these symptoms may resolve themselves after leaving a space, prolonged exposure to air pollution can exacerbate existing health conditions and may lead to serious health issues.
+Symptoms of poor air quality can be a variety of symptoms and can include headaches difficulty in concentrating, and a general feeling of malaise.
+These symptoms may resolve after leaving the area, but prolonged exposure to poor quality air can aggravate existing health issues or even cause serious health issues.

-The most important factor that influences IAQ is the speed that fresh air replaces stale air, a process known as ventilation.
-This can be affected by the weather, the occupancy rate of the room and the design.
-But, a few simple steps can be taken to enhance IAQ by adding plants to the home and opening doors and windows whenever possible and ensuring that the HVAC system is working correctly.
-If you want to go one step further, we recommend that you consult a Comfort Specialist for an assessment of indoor air quality.
+Ventilation is the primary factor that affects IAQ.
+This can be affected by the weather, occupancy rates, as well as the design of the building.
+However, simple steps can be taken to improve IAQ by introduction of plants into the house and opening doors and windows as much as possible and ensuring that the HVAC system is operating effectively.
+If you’d prefer to take a more thorough approach, it is suggested to speak with a Comfort Specialist regarding an assessment of indoor air quality.

 Smoke Pollution

-The smoke that has blanketed New York City this week was caused by forest fires in Canada, and it has created hazardous air quality conditions across much of the northern US and southern Canada.
-The dense smoky haze reduces visibility and creates respiratory stress for anyone who has to be outdoors.
+The haze that covered New York City last week was caused by forest fires raging in Canada.
+It is also causing dangerous air quality conditions throughout much of the south and north of the United States.
+The dense smoky haze reduces visibility and creates breathing difficulties for those who has to be outdoors.

-There is no way to keep smoke from entering your home through your windows and doors especially in older houses with a lot of drafts and cracks.
-However you can take steps to reduce the amount of smoke that enters your home or business.
+Unfortunately, there is no way to completely prevent smoke from entering your home or business through doors and windows especially older houses with lots of drafts and cracks.
+You can take steps to lessen the amount of smoke entering your building.

-Close all doors and windows when it’s smoky.
-This will reduce the amount of smoke by 30 percent.
-If you can, place damp towels on the door frames and cracks to stop the flow of smoke into your home or office.
+Keep all windows and doors closed when it’s smoky outside.
+This will reduce the amount of smoke from outside air by 30%.
+If you can, put wet towels around the door frames and cracks to stop the flow of smoke into your home or office.

-If your HVAC system features an recirculation feature, make sure to turn it off when the air is smoking.
-This will allow your HVAC system to exhaust the smoky indoor air outside, rather than returning it.
-If you have ducts within your building which connect to areas that could have high concentrations of pollutants, like parking garages that are attached to the building and loading docks, make certain to have these ducts separated from the rest of the duct system.
+If your HVAC system features the ability to recirculate air, be sure to shut it off when air is smoky.
+This allows the system to expel the smoke directly outside rather than returning it to inside.
+If you have ducts within your building which connect to areas that may generate high levels of contaminants, such as parking garages that are attached to the building and loading docks, make certain to have these ducts separate from the rest of the duct system.

-The EPA recommends changing your HVAC filters more frequently when you are in a smokey environment to ensure that they are removing pollutants from the air in your home.
-Choose a filter that has the minimum reporting value (MERV) which is 13 or higher.
-These filters are designed to remove smoke and gaseous air pollution.
+The EPA recommends changing your HVAC filters much more often during smokey conditions to ensure they’re effectively taking out the toxins in the indoor air.
+Choose a filter that has a minimum reporting value (MERV) which is 13 or more.
+These filters are designed to get rid of smoke and gaseous air pollution.

 Supercooling

-Supercooling is an energy-saving trend that has gained popularity in recent years.
-It’s based on the notion that electricity costs don’t vary by amount at any given time of the day.
-The majority of power companies offer “time of use” plans that have different rates for off-peak and peak times.
-Supercooling allows homeowners cool their homes in advance during off-peak hours, meaning they don’t need to run air conditioners at those expensive summer peak hours.
+In recent times, supercooling has become an increasingly popular method of reducing energy consumption.
+It’s based on the idea that electricity prices vary at different times of the day.
+In reality, the majority of power companies offer “time-of-use” plans that provide different off-peak and peak rates.
+Supercooling lets homeowners to cool their homes in advance during off-peak hours, so they don’t require air conditioners during the expensive summer peak hours.

 This method requires an automated thermostat that can be programmed.
-However even with this, homeowners must take the time to examine their electricity usage patterns and determine the most cost-effective time to run their air conditioner.
-This method could save you up to 25 percent on your energy bills.
+However even with this, homeowners need to be sure to examine their electricity consumption patterns and decide the most cost-effective time to run their air conditioning.
+This method could save you as much as 25% on your energy bills.

-To supercool, the homeowner sets their AC to a lower temperature in the morning and maintains it at that setting for a couple of hours.
-This cools the walls, floors furniture, fixtures and furniture of the home as well as the air inside.
-When energy costs are high, the homeowner will increase the temperature of the air conditioner, and leave it running until the next time it is turned off.
+To cool the house, the homeowner should set their air conditioner at an lower temperature the following morning and then keep it there for a few more hours.
+This cools down the floors, walls furniture, fixtures, and furniture of the house as well as the air inside.
+When peak energy-cost times arrive the homeowner cranks the air conditioner up and leaves it running until it’s off for several hours.

-This method is efficient since cooling doesn’t just refer to making the air in the house cooler.
-It’s important to prevent heat from entering your home through doors, windows and other points that leak.
-It is essential that homeowners check the insulation of their home and cover any drafty or leaky areas.
-It is also recommended to cover windows to block the sun, particularly in areas that get direct sunlight during the hottest parts of the day.
-Also they should ensure that all doors and windows are sealed to prevent air from getting out during cooling cycles.
-They should also think about using smart thermostats to help them remember when to begin and stop cooling.
-This helps homeowners cut their energy consumption without worrying about forgetting when to turn on or off the system.
+This strategy works because cooling isn’t just about making the air inside the home cool.
+It’s also about stopping heat from getting into the house through windows, doors and other leak points.
+It is crucial that homeowners double-check their homes’ insulation and seal any drafty or leaky areas.
+They should also make use of window shades to block the sunlight, particularly in areas that are exposed to direct sunlight during the hottest times of the day.
+Also, they should make sure that all windows and doors are tightly sealed to stop air from escape during cooling cycles.
+Additionally, they should think about using smart thermostats to aid them in remembering to start and stop cooling at the ideal times of the day.
+This makes it easier for homeowners to keep their energy costs low without worrying about forgetting to turn the system off or on.

 Explore More